 In 2018, EcoCamp will enter its 13th year and is one of the ERC’s longest running youth programs.
-Each summer, the ERC offers two overnight EcoCamps: an Environmental Outdoor Adventure EcoCamp for rising 5th-6th grade students and and an Environmental Outdoor Leadership (EOL) EcoCamp for rising 7th-9th grade students.
-Both of these camps take place at the Galena Lodge yurts, 23 miles north of Ketchum, sandwiched between the Boulder Mountain and Smokey Mountains.
+Each summer, the ERC offers two overnight EcoCamps: one for rising 5th-6th grade students and and one for rising 7th-9th grade students.
+Both of these camps take place at the Galena Lodge yurts, 23 miles north of Ketchum, sandwiched between the Boulder Mountains and Smoky Mountains.
 We are excited to offer children of this age the only week-long overnight, experiential learning camp in the valley.

 2018 EcoCamp Dates: